Wisdom Teeth Removal In Warrensburg, Oak Grove, And Windsor, MO

 - Limited jaw function

-These symptoms alone may not always indicate an impacted wisdom tooth, but scheduling a consultation with Dr. Young can confirm if this is the case.
+These symptoms alone may not always indicate an impacted wisdom tooth, but scheduling a consultation with either Dr. Young or Dr. Kingsolver and they’ll confirm if this is the case.
 Prolonging wisdom teeth removal can result in severe pain and additional health complications.

 The process of removing an impacted wisdom tooth is safe, effective, and relatively quick.
-You can expect the procedure to take approximately 45 minutes to an hour to complete and thanks to the use of effective numbing agents, you’ll feel little to no pain.
+You can expect the procedure to take approximately 45 minutes to one hour to complete, and thanks to the use of effective numbing agents, you’ll feel little to no pain.

-In most cases, you will be awake during the procedure unless sedation is necessary.
-Otherwise, Dr. Young will begin by administering either a local or general anesthesia which will numb the extraction area.
+In most cases, you’ll be awake during the procedure unless sedation is necessary.
+Otherwise, one of our Missouri dentists Dr. Young and Dr. Kingsolver will begin by administering either a local or general anesthesia to numb the extraction area.
 This will allow you to remain comfortable during the procedure.

-Once the anesthesia has set in, Dr. Young will separate the wisdom tooth from the gum tissue to allow for quick and painless extraction.
-After the extraction, Dr. Young will carefully stitch up your gums.
+Once the anesthesia has set in, your dentist will gently separate the wisdom tooth from the gum tissue to allow for painless, fast extraction.
+Afterward, they will carefully stitch up your gums.

-For the first couple of weeks following the extraction, it’s important to keep the extraction site as clean as possible and free of debris.
-You may experience pain following the procedure as you heal but this will be treated with prescribed medications as needed.
+For the first couple of weeks following the extraction, it’s important to keep the extraction site as clean as possible.
+You may experience pain following the procedure as you heal, but this can be treated with prescribed pain medications as needed.

-Dr. Young will provide you with any additional instructions for post-procedure behaviors in order to ensure a seamless and relatively painless healing process.
-If you experience a fever or progressively worsening discomfort, notify Dr. Young immediately.
+We will provide you with any additional instructions for post-procedure behaviors to ensure a seamless and relatively painless healing process.
+If you experience a fever or progressively worsening discomfort, notify us at (660)-747-9117 immediately.

 Frequently Asked Questions